ome/openmicroscopy/README.txt

 the Hessian libraries from caucho.com.

-For information on installation and developing omero, please see the files under docs.
+For information on installation and developing omero, please see the files under docs/ .

 The contents of this directory ("OMERO_HOME") are: